aleczandru1989/architectural-recipes/microfrontend-composition/client-side-integration-classic/README.md

 - **Angular** → framework for building MFEs and handling routing/navigation
 - **JavaScript** → for dynamic transclusion and component mounting
 - **CSS** → for styling and consistent UI across MFEs
-- **Docker & Docker Compose** → for containerized deployment and orchestration of MFEs

 ---